 Music poster design with wrestling theme

 While brainstorming perks for our backers, I determined that posters would be ideal.
 The old school wrestling theme could include many aspects.
-However, I decided to focus on a pivotal event in my childhood, Wrestlemania VI.
+However, I decided to mimic a pivotal event in my childhood, Wrestlemania VI in Toronto.
 The larger than life Hulk Hogan met The Ultimate Warrior for the WWF Championship in Toronto.
-Posters depicted the wrestling superstars towering over a barren range of glaciers.
-Electricity pulsed amid twinkling stars.
+Posters depicted them dwarfing a frozen mountain range.
 In order to faithfully hearken back to this classic image, I had my work cut out for me.

-The original Wrestlemania VI promo art I based this music poster design on.
+Wrestlemania VI promo art this music poster design is based on

-I had already created a parody style logo for the band based on the classic Wrestlemania logo.
+I had already created a parody style logo based on the classic Wrestlemania logo.
 Next, I carefully reproduced the original metallic chrome and gold gradients.
-My striking reproduction caught the eye of old school wrestling fans.
-The vintage neon pink and green subtexts also jumped off the landscape.
+My striking tribute caught old school wrestling fans’ eyes.
+The retro neon pink and green subtexts also jumped off the landscape.

 I then added images from our album art.
 The “Match of the Century” was on!
 Chris’s drawings show Flash with his championship belt.
 Meanwhile, the band stood in the locker room vowing revenge.

-After arranging the foreground images, I then put together the fantasy background scene.
+After arranging the foreground images, I then built the fantasy background scene.
 I successfully paid tribute to the original 1990 WWF poster without outright copying it.
 Victory!

 Contact me if you need a music poster design

 All in all, this music poster design is one of my favorites.
 I always enjoy when I can combine my interests into one ad.
 Can I interest your band, record label, or music festival in a poster graphic design?
-Perhaps you’re even a wrestling promoter who needs high end promo art.
+Perhaps you’re a wrestling promoter needing high end promo art.
 Contact me today.

 I created this band sticker design for a new group based here in Lexington.
 Local Violence is a pop punk band that includes some friends from my local music scene.
 I have been designing band merch since 1999, so they reached out to me in order to help promote their band.